AdobeDocs/dynamic-media-classic.en/help/using/linking-image-set-web-page.md

 topic: Content Management
 level: Intermediate
 ---
-# Link an Image Set to a web page{#linking-an-image-set-to-a-web-page}
+# Link an Image Set to a Web page{#linking-an-image-set-to-a-web-page}

-After you publish an Image Set, you can copy its associated URL or its embed code for use in your web site or application.
-Then you can deploy the URL or paste the embed code as necessary so users can view the Image Set on your web site or application.
+After you publish an Image Set, you can copy its associated URL or its embed code for use in your Web site or application.
+Then you can deploy the URL or paste the embed code as necessary so users can view the Image Set on your Web site or application.

 >[!NOTE]
 >